tofodroid/mimi-mod/README.md

 # MIMI - Musical Instrument Minecraft Interface

 ## Overview
 MIMI is a Forge mod for Minecraft Java Edition that allows you to play music from MIDI files or a MIDI Input Device using a variety of instruments either solo or with a group.
 The implementation is similar to the way that Rust instruments work and makes for a really easy to use yet powerful system.
+Mod releases are available on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mimi-mod/).

 | Minecraft Version |        Mod Support Level |
 | -------------     |                    -----:|